WoPoss-project/Pygmalion/README.md

 The two versions of the form act similarly:

-- Users can specify a headword and chose a date format (centuries, decades or specific years).
+- Users must specify a headword and choose a date format (centuries, decades or specific years).
-- The etymology can be flagged as either unwanted (proceed without etymology) or unknown.
-If none of these options are selected, users are free to add as many etymological steps as they want.
+- The etymology field allows the user to add as many etymological steps as needed.
+Importantly, etymology can also be flagged as either unwanted (proceed without etymology) or unknown.
 Each etymological step is deletable if users wish to correct themselves.
-- Users are then able to add as many definitions as they see fit.
+- Users are then able to add as many 'meanings/fonctions/uses' (in the following this group of possibilities will be called 'definition') as they see fit.
 They are then invited to fill the definition for the headword inside a `<input type="text">` element.
 The following `<select>` elements can be completed with the users' own inputs, simply by selecting the 'add new...' option.
-This will prompt users to specify a new collocation/group.
-Here lies the main difference between the two versions : the 'modal' version will now invite users to specify the meaning's modal description(s) - which includes choosing (or adding their own) modality through a `<select>` element, then specifying an emergence date, a disappearance date (if any), the modality's first attestation, and finally the confidence in the modal description - where the 'simplified' version will only require the emergence/disappearance dates as well as the first attestation.
+Users have then the possibility to specify a  collocation or group of any kind.
+Here lies the main difference between the two versions : the 'modal' version will now invite users to specify a modal reading - which includes choosing (or adding a new) modal reading through a `<select>` element, then specifying an emergence date, a disappearance date (if any), the first attestation of a modal reading, and finally the confidence in the description of the modal reagding.
+The 'simplified' version will only require the emergence dates as well as the first attestation, the disappearance date remaining optional in both versions of the tool.
 In the 'modal' version, users can add as many modal descriptions as they want to a definition.
 - Once the form is completed, the form can be submitted.
-The main operations that happen is a conversion of the emergence/ disappearance dates into easy-to-process formats depending on the users' date format choice.
+The main operation that happen is a conversion of the emergence/disappearance dates into easy-to-process formats depending on the users' date format choice.
 If every mandatory field have been filled, the data is stored into the `localStorage`.
 - The form can be generated automatically if compatible data is found stored in the `localStorage`.
 This allows users to go back and edit the data.

 ### Second form

-The second form (`sem_rel_form.html`) if fairly straight forward:
+The second form (`sem_rel_form.html`) if fairly straightforward:

 - Users can add as many relationships as they want.
-- Each relationship has an origin `<input type="text">`, a direction (unspecified/to/from) `<select>`, a destination `<input type="text">` and a confidence `<input type="checkbox">`.
+- Each relationship has an origin `<input type="text">`, a direction (unspecified/to/from) `<select>`, a destination `<input type="text">` and a (binary degree of) confidence `<input type="checkbox">`.
 - Submitting the form will add the relationship data to all the specified elements. **Important:** symmetric data - e.g. "definition 1" to "definition 2" and "definition 2" from "definition 1" - will be stored automatically with only one of the two.
-In other words, **if users fill a relationship as "definition 1" to "definition 2", "definition 2" from "definition 1" will be implied and stored without the users' need to specify add such relationship**.
-Also, two definitions **can only have _one_ relationship**.
+In other words, **if users fill a relationship as "definition 1" to "definition 2", "definition 2" from "definition 1" will be implied and stored without any need for the users to specify or add such relationship**.
+Two definitions **can only have _one_ relationship**.
 - The form can be generated if compatible date is found in the `localStorage`, which allows users to edit the form and submit it again.

 ### Data structure